Xabier88/CommunityDetection/README.md

 # Community Detection

 In this repository, we present two different algorithms that solve the Community Detection Problem by maximizing the modularity.
-In addition, we include all the tests that have been performed to compare the quality of the algorithms.
+In addition, we include the parameter tuning and all the tests that have been performed to compare the quality of the algorithms.
 This repository and its content has been created by Xabier Benavides and Unai Lizarralde.

 ## Algorithms